kent-design1/Smart_Rehab/README.md

-# Paper 1 — Interpretable Stratification of Functional Outcome
-# and Rehabilitation Length of Stay at Admission
+# Interpretable Stratification of Functional Outcome and Rehabilitation Length of Stay at Admission

 **Published at:** IEEE World Congress on Computational Intelligence (WCCI 2026)
 **Location:** Maastricht, Netherlands